-Aim: To produce interns who demonstrate knowledge, skills, and competence sufficient to critically evaluate and use existing knowledge to solve problems and to disseminate research.
+Aim: Interns will demonstrate knowledge and skill to critically evaluate and use existing knowledge to make recommendations and to apply current research to professional practice.

-- Demonstrates the independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level. - Uses research and scholarly literature to inform clinical decision making.
+- Demonstrate the substantially independent ability to critically evaluate and disseminate research or other scholarly activities (e.g., case conference, presentation, publications) at the local (including the host institution), regional, or national level. - Use research and scholarly literature to inform clinical decision making.